cscart/docs/en/user_guide/files/clear_cache.rst

 * The cache occupies too much hard drive space.

-To clear cache on your computer, go to **Administration → Storage → Clear cache**.
+To clear cache on your computer, go to **Website → Themes → More** and select the *Clear cache* from the drop down menu.

 .. important::